 Pony Express is a commercial plan review option offered by the Planning and Development Department to expedite small, simple interior alterations.
-These projects fall between the scope of the Express Review program and the Stand Alone program.

 An applicant may submit up to three projects for review per day.

 If your project does not qualify for Pony Express review, the City of Raleigh also offers the following commercial plan review options: Commercial Standard Review and Commercial Express Review.

 - Pony Express plans are submitted via CommercialBuilding@raleighnc.gov.